WHY we need you in Nepal

 Kathmandu, the capital and largest city in Nepal, is an incredible place!
 The contrast of decaying buildings, smell of incense, street sellers, historic temples and incredible mountain views will invigorate your senses and keep you inspired to learn more about the amazing history and culture.
 For several hundred years, Kathmandu was one of three rival royal cities, along with Bhaktapur and Patan.
 The highlight of Kathmandu has long been Durbar Square, the largest of the palace squares in the three royal cities and a UNESCO World Heritage Site.
 Temples and monuments of varying shapes, sizes, styles, and faiths can be found here.
 This small, mountain-sheltered valley is the historical centre of Nepal, a place where kingdoms rose and fell, where palaces and temples were built and rebuilt, and where Nepali art and culture was developed and refined.

 - Gain insight into the Nepalese healthcare system and practices

 - Broaden your perspective of overseas medical care and treatments

 Food & Accommodation

-Located in the heart of Kathmandu, about 1 hours drive from the airport, the volunteer centre houses up to 20 volunteers with 3 to 4 people sharing one room (single gender rooms).
-They have modern bathrooms; a modern kitchen and dining room, mini library, a fully furnished living room, TV, computer, DVD player, fans, live-in staff on call 24/7, a garden complete with a comfortable covered area and 24/7 security.
+Located in the heart of Kathmandu, about 1 hours drive from the airport, with 4-6 people sharing one room (single gender rooms).
+They have modern bathrooms; a modern kitchen and dining room, mini library, a fully furnished living room, wifi, TV, computer, DVD player, fans, live-in staff on call 24/7, a garden complete with a comfortable covered area and 24/7 security.
 Centrally located, there are several gym’s nearby as well as local supermarkets, ATM’s, mobile phone shops etc.

 *For couples or those wanting more privacy, there are upgrade accommodation options available for an additional cost (approx US $150 p/room p/week).
 This must be booked well in advance and is subject to availability.